-I had joined the most prominent group in town.
-I was the fourth spine surgeon.
+I had joined a prominent orthopedic group in town and was the fourth spine surgeon.
 We were all determined to create a major spine center in Seattle.
-I worked very long hours.
-I approached the whole process with a very high level of energy.
-It was also an era where we had just started using screws directly into the vertebrae to immobilize them.
+I worked long hours with a high level of energy.
+It was also an era where we had just started placing screws directly into the vertebrae to immobilize them.
 This technique offered a higher chance of obtaining a solid fusion.
-I was enthusiastic about my ability to obtain a successful fusion.
-If someone had back pain for more than six months, I would order a discogram.
-It is a test where dye is injected into the disc under x-ray control.
+I was enthusiastic about my ability to obtain a solid fusion.
+If someone had back pain for more than six months, I would order a discogram, which is a test where dye is injected into the disc under x-ray control.
 If the injection simulates the patient’s usual pain, it is considered a positive test.
 Based on that test, I would then offer them a fusion that would remove the pain generator.

 I began to spend a half a day a week in his office.
 It quickly became clear that this was a different world of spine care than I had been exposed to.
-He knew which physical therapists he wanted to work with.
-He knew what they did and why.
+He knew which physical therapists he wanted to work with, and knew what they did and why.
 He worked with a pain psychologist.
 His office practiced a much more complete approach to the pain problem.
 When his patients required surgery, the results were consistently better.
-My role in this practice became that of talking patients out of surgery.
-Once I explained in detail the magnitude of the surgery, they would usually proceed with their rehab.
-Most patients seemed to do well without the surgery.
+My role in this practice became that of talking many patients out of surgery until they had really engaged in the rehab process.
+Once I explained the magnitude of the surgery in detail, they would usually proceed with their rehab and most patients seemed to do well without the surgery.